cunnie/inclusive-sober-literature/remixed/big_book/19_chapt11_a_vision_for_you.md

 PAGE 152

 ers, we smile at such a sally.
-We know our friend is like a child whistling in the dark to keep up his spirits.
+We know our friend is like a child whistling in the dark to keep up their spirits.
 They fools themselves.
 Inwardly they would give anything to take half a dozen drinks and get away with them.
 They will presently try the old game again, for they aren’t happy about their sobriety.
 They cannot picture life without alcohol.
 Some day they will be unable to imagine life either with alcohol or without it.
 Then they will know loneliness such as few do.
 They will be at the jumping-off place.
 They will wish for the end.

   We have shown how we got out from under.
 You say, “Yes, I’m willing.
 But am I to be consigned to a life where I shall be stupid, boring and glum, like some righteous people I see?
 I know I must get along without liquor, but how can I?
 Have you a sufficient substitute?”